skagra/diy-cpu/docs/architecture/control-unit.md

 ﻿# Control Unit

 The control unit governs the operation of the CPU via an array of control lines.
 These control lines are driven from *µcode* (microcode) stored in a set of ROMs (`uCode0->uCode5`).
-Each µcode instruction are gives the high/low values for each control line.
+Each µcode instruction gives the high/low value for each control line.
 The act of reading a µcode instruction is effectively its execution.

 ![Control Unit](control-unit.png)

 Execution of a machine code instruction is divided into the following µcode phases:

 * *p0 Fetch* - The opcode at the address given by the `PC` is fetched from memory into the `MBR`.
-* *p1 Addressing Mode* - According to the opcode's addressing mode (e.g. immediate), µcode is executed to read any arguments from memory concluding with the resolved address of the actual operand in the `MAR`.
+* *p1 Addressing Mode* - According to the opcode's [addressing mode](addressing-modes.md) (e.g. immediate), µcode is executed to read any arguments from memory concluding with the resolved address of the actual operand in the `MAR`.
 * *p2 OpCode* - According to the opcode (e.g. `LDA`), µcode is executed to carry out the appropriate action (e.g. to load a value into `A`).

 The control unit has the following components:

 * `CAR` - The *Control Address Register* (`CAR`) contains the address of the current µcode instruction.
 * Sequence logic - The sequence logic calculates the address of the next µcode instruction.

   It consists of a multiplexer which selects from:

-  * `CAR` + 1 - The address of the subsequent µcode instruction.
+  * `CAR + 1` - The address of the subsequent µcode instruction.
-  * `p0 (Fetch)` Register - Contains the address of `p0` µcode.
+  * `p0 (Fetch)` Register - The address of `p0` µcode.
-  * `MODEADDR` - The address of the µcode routine associated with the addressing mode of current machine opcode.
+  * `MODEADDR` - The address of the µcode routine associated with the addressing mode of current machine code instruction.
-  * `OPCDOEADDR` - The address of the µcode routine associated with the current machine opcode.
+  * `OPCDOEADDR` - The address of the µcode routine associated with the current machine code instruction.
   * `UPARAM` - A sixteen bit operand that forms part of each µcode instruction.
-Typically it is used to hold the target address µcode jumps (`uJMP`, `uNJMP`, `uVJMP`, `uZJMP`, `uCJMP`).
+Typically it is used to hold the target address of µcode jumps (`uJMP`, `uNJMP`, `uVJMP`, `uZJMP`, `uCJMP`).
   * `IRQ uCode` Register - Contains the address of µcode triggered via an `IRQ`.

-  Selection logic to to pick from the above according to the values of the following bits in the current µcode instruction `IRQ`, `uP0`, `uP1`, `uP2`, `uJMP`, `uNJMP`, `uVJMP`, `uZJMP`, `uCJMP`, `uJMPINV`, `N`, `V`, `I`, `Z`  and `C`.
-These are described below.
+  Selection logic picks from the above according to the values of the following bits in the current µcode instruction `IRQ`, `uP0`, `uP1`, `uP2`, `uJMP`, `uNJMP`, `uVJMP`, `uZJMP`, `uCJMP`, `uJMPINV`, `N`, `V`, `I`, `Z`  and `C`.
+These are all described below.

 * `p0 (Fetch)` Register - Contains the address of `p0` µcode.
-Its value is populated via µcode during initialization.
+Its value is populated via µcode during CPU initialization.

 * `IRQ uCode` Register - Contains the address of µcode to run when an interrupt is signalled.
-Its value is populated via µcode during initialization.
+Its value is populated via µcode during CPU initialization.

 * µcode ROMs `uCode0` -> `uCode1`.
 The word defining each µcode instruction is divided across the µcode ROMs.
 The address of the current µcode instruction is presented to these ROMs to read a µcode instruction.
-The act of reading a µcode sets the control lines it defines.
+The act of reading a µcode word sets the control lines it defines.
 See below for further details.

-* `CAR` Adder - Used to calculate the address of the subsequent µcode instruction (`CAR`+1).
+* `CAR` Adder - Used to calculate the address of the subsequent µcode instruction (`CAR+1`).

-* Error detection - Unknown addressing modes and machine opcodes decode to `0xFFFF` which causes the control unit to flag an error.
+* Error detection - Unknown addressing modes and unknown machine code instructions decode to `0xFFFF`, this causes the control unit to flag an error.

 ## Microinstruction Format

 µcode instructions are 80 bits in length with the following format:

 ```
 0xSSSSSSSSAA
 ```

-`S` bytes are control signals.  `A` bytes are a parameter for a µcode operation, most commonly the µcode target address for `uJMP`, `uZJMP`, `uNJMP`, `uVJMP`, `uCJMP` and `uJSR`.
+The `S` bytes are the values of control signals.
+The `A` bytes are a parameter for a µcode operation, most commonly the µcode target address for `uJMP`, `uZJMP`, `uNJMP`, `uVJMP`, `uCJMP` and `uJSR` operations.

-µcode instructions are stored in little-endian order when written to the ROM files by the microcode assembler `microasm`.
+µcode instructions are stored in little-endian order when written to the ROM files by the microcode assembler (`microasm`).

 ```
 Natural order                    uROM (little Endian) order
 S9 S8 S7 S6 S5 S4 S3 S2 A1 A0 => AO A1 S2 S3 S4 S5 S6 S7 S8 S9
 ```

 Each `S` bit corresponds either to a control line to set or to an internal control condition.
-A complete µcode instruction is the `or` of these bits together with option the `A` parameter bytes.
+A complete µcode instruction is the `or` of these bits together with the optional the `A` parameter bytes.

 ## Microinstructions & Control Lines